×

 When I was learning French, my first teacher insisted on us reciting verb endings from memory every week.

-While this was useful for those of us that did manage to memorize small patterns, some found it completely discouraging.
+While this was useful for those of us who did manage to memorize small patterns, some found it completely discouraging.

 This year, I decided to put the whole set of endings and conjugations for different tenses up on the walls.
 I am still amazed by the impact this has had on my teaching and my students’ learning.